Akagi Station (Nagano): Lines

 Akagi Station is served by the Iida Line and is 170.4 kilometers from the starting point of the line at Toyohashi Station.

 Station layout

 The station consists of one ground-level side platform serving a single bi-directional track.
 There is no station building, but only a shelter on the platform.
 The station is unattended.

-Adjacent stations

 History

 Akagi Station opened on 27 December 1913.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Central.
 The station building was rebuilt in 1990.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 60 passengers daily (boarding passengers only).